Atlantic City High School: Dress code

 Beginning in 2007, in the hopes of preventing gang identification, Atlantic City High School required students wear a uniform, putting it in a minority of public schools to do so in the United States.
 Other high schools in South Jersey, such as Middle Township High School, Vineland High School, and Bridgeton High School, followed suit.
-The change was immediately controversial, with some parents saying that it became a "distraction from education" when the school suspended 150 students in one day for violating the uniform rules.
+The change was controversial, with some parents saying in 2009 that enforcement of the dress code had become a "distraction from education," after the school suspended as many as 150 students in a single day at the start of the school year for violating the uniform rules.
 For example, in the 2013–2014 school year, it was required that students wear collared shirts in only the two school colors plus black, with no logos except ACHS's own logo (or that of one of its sports teams).

 In August 2019, the Board of Education dropped its uniform policy for the 2019–2020 school year, opting instead for a dress code.
 ACHS students are still restricted from a few garment types, such as bare midriffs, ripped jeans, leggings, and "do rags", or garments the school deems to have "obscene" words or images on them.